sitzelwucht/journal-app-nodejs/README.md

 ## Use

-This is a node.js app where the user creates an account and can then log in in order to write and read entries.
+This is a node.js app where the user creates an account and can then log in in order to write and read entries, and search for entries including a given string.
+Authentication with Passport takes place before displaying any account-specific information.

 ## Installation